BettercareHealth/bettercare/_book-template/0-5-introduction.md

 On completion of each course, participants can take a 75-question, self-managed multiple-choice examination.

 All the exam questions will be taken from the multiple-choice tests from the book.
-The content of the skills workshops will not be included in the examination.
+The content of the skills chapters will not be included in the examination.

 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
 Successful candidates will be sent a certificate which states that they have successfully completed that course.
 South African doctors can earn CPD points on the successful completion of the CPD test at the end of each chapter.